Chapter 14 - The Good, the True and the Beautiful

 The other thing we wanted to do was celebrate Ken.
 His health was always a question in terms of how long he would live.
 We wanted to celebrate his gifts to all of us and the world as we entered this new cycle.

-I had been a part of American Film Institute tributes in Hollywood, The usually honored some director.
+I had been a part of American Film Institute tributes in Hollywood, The usually honored some director or producer.
 I thought that format was perfect for what we wanted to do with Ken.
-I put together a list of all of Ken’s friends, his collaborators, and folks that had helped him along his journey.
+I put together a list of Ken’s friends, his collaborators, and folks that had helped him along his journey.
 The list included noted thought leaders like Father Thomas Keating.
 Tony Robbins, John Mackey (Whole Foods) and the co-director of the Matrix movies Lana Wachowski just to name a few.
 They agreed to be at the event live or I traveled to them to pre-record their testimonials.
 I also put together two short films, one about Ken’s childhood and one about his books.

-The result of the What Next conference was this wonderful piece of wall art by German artist Mathias Weitbrecht.
+One result of the What Next conference was this wonderful piece of wall art by German artist Mathias Weitbrecht.
 It became the basis of my Story Studio work once I left Integral Life…

 The other thing that was happening at the same time was Ken’s Biography Project.
 Since I arrived I had been at Ken to record a fresh version of everything he offered or had learned.
 Ken’s biggest on-going complaint was that people would take part of his work and start using it in the world, but misrepresent what he meant.
 This happens to a lot of folks that create an influential body of work.
 I pitched him on shooting short video clips on his life, his influences, the basics of Integral Theory and some of its applications.
 That way if anyone wanted to know what he had said or thought, it would be all in one place.